Dates: January 31, 2022 – March 27, 2022

-Satisfies prerequisite toward the Delta Certificate: Half course with certificate of completion
+Satisfies prerequisite toward the Delta Certificate: Δ (1 delta) with certificate of completion

 Advancing Learning through Evidence-Based STEM Teaching is an open, online course (MOOC) designed to provide graduate students, postdoctoral scholars, and other aspiring faculty in STEM disciplines with an overview of effective college teaching strategies and the research that supports them.
 This course is also suitable for other interested university staff, faculty, and administrators.
 The goal of the eight-week course is to equip the next generation of faculty to be effective teachers, thus improving the learning experience for the thousands of students they will teach.